 12. Strengthen your industry contacts and knowledge – Informational interviewing is a great technique for almost everyone.
 Contact people who can tell you what is going on in the field, help you better understand the competitive landscape, describe for you what it is like to work in the field, and ideally point you in the right direction for the next person you may want to speak with.
 Prepare lists of questions about the company or the industry so you make good use of your contacts’ time.

 13. Build your online presence – Creating and maintaining a blog on your area of career expertise is an extraordinary way to build your credibility and visibility.
-Business networking sites like LinkedIn and FaceBook are increasingly popular ways to expand your network.
+Business networking sites like LinkedIn are increasingly popular ways to expand your network.
 Consider writing articles on industry and profession-related topics.
 You can also participate in online discussions on topics related to your career focus.

-14. Introduce yourself to headhunters – There are presently well over 15,000 recruiting offices in just the United States alone.
+14. Introduce yourself to headhunters – There are presently well over 20,000 recruiting offices in just the United States alone.
 It is impractical and a waste of everyone’s time to contact all of them indiscriminately.
-Do a little research and determine which firms specialize in your industry of choice or positions like you are seeking.
+Do a little research and determine which recruiting firms specialize in your industry of choice or positions like you are seeking.
 This small, segmented list is the one you should focus your time and attention on.

 16. Put together a strong list of references – Contact each person that you intend to list and ask for their permission.
 Never provide someone as a reference unless you have discussed it with them first and briefed them on your current job search.
 Verify the contact information for each reference and ask for permission to list a telephone number and email address.

 18. Always follow up – A hand-written thank you note or a more formal, typed thank you letter after speaking with a networking contact, attending an informational interview, or after attending an actual job interview can make a lasting positive impression that gives you a distinct competitive advantage.
 A follow-up phone call on every resume you send, whether it is a resume sent cold, in response to an ad, or based on a referral from one of your networking contacts can make all the difference in whether your resume is actually read and considered or not.
 Many jobseekers who are conducting a job search during a recession will be anxious and their anxiety will drive them to apply for every position they see advertised whether they are qualified or not.
 This type of panic-search leaves little-to-no time for follow up.
 Differentiate yourself and stand out by always following up.

 19. Adopt a “failure is not an option” attitude – Celebrate your accomplishments daily and weekly, but recognize that a successful job search requires persistence and consistent effort.
 It can be difficult to remain motivated when you don’t immediately see results but remind yourself that job searching is a process and that it takes time.
 Reward yourself not just for the results, but for the effort.